What do we mean by user experience?

 Qualtrics makes UX research simple and easy

-User experience research is multifaceted and can involve a lot of both quantitative and qualitative data.
-To ease the process and make sure it’s efficient and scalable, it’s best conducted using a highly responsive platform that allows you to collect data, analyse trends and draw conclusions all in one place.
+User experience research and user testing are multifaceted and can involve a lot of both quantitative and qualitative data.
+To ease the process and make sure it is efficient and scalable, it’s best conducted using a highly responsive platform that allows you to collect data, analyse trends and draw conclusions all in one place.

 Whether you need attitudinal or behavioural insights, Qualtrics is your go-to solution for collecting all kinds of UX data and making use of it in the context of your wider CX program.

 Conduct in-person studies or send beautifully designed surveys easily and quickly, and view your results via custom dashboards and reports using the most sophisticated research platform on the planet.